Here are some highlights of the work we've done to enhance the Kent student experience in learning and teaching.

 Wigoder Law Building with Mooting Chamber

-The Wigoder Law Building, opened in 2016, offers improved learning facilities for students, including The Kennedy Wong Mooting Chamber where its users argue moot points of law in a simulated courtroom scenario
+The Wigoder Law Building, opened in 2016, offers improved learning facilities for students.
+On the upper floor is the Kennedy Wong Moot Court where students argue moot points of law, and develop advocacy skills, in simulated courtroom scenarios.

 Templeman Library redevelopment